Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 It is, yeah.

-And uh Lewis, you'll definitely remember this because I nearly broke you when I talked about this last time.
+And Lewis, you'll definitely remember this because I nearly broke you when I talked about this last time.

-Oh no, this isn't right.
+Oh, no, this isn't right.

-Um I'll go back to that.
+I'll go back to that in a second.

-Yeah, yeah, I'm I uh this was the African tribe that had moved to Scotland, and uh they've finally been arrested and evicted after all that time.
+And they've finally been arrested and evicted after all that time.

-They they they it's not much of a LARP, is it?
+It's not much of a LARP, is it?

 He's just like, what are you doing, you weirdos?

-Um here's uh Birmingham as well.
+But here's Birmingham as well.

-The Libyans send them to Libya, they'll be on the market though.
+They'll be on the market though.

-You know what the Libyans are like.
+You know what the Libyans are like?

 Not my problem, bro.

-Um but look at the state of the streets.
+But look at the state of the streets.

-Yeah, it's all just declining.
+It's all just declining.

 Well, obviously.